Donate monthly for the street children

 Does Joe Dean have any time left for his wife, his three children, himself?
 It is hard to imagine because our missionary’s day is not yet over!

 Joe Dean also scouts and works with donors: he approaches each meeting with formidable energy and takes the necessary time with everyone.
 Many children and volunteers from all walks of life revolve around him today because there is work for everyone.
 Joe Dean has immense strength to believe in Providence.
 If his action necessitates a need, he is convinced that an opportunity will present itself and most of the time, it does!

 Bringing a meal, giving blankets, getting in touch with organisations that offer shelter or reinsertion are all concrete means of taking action to help those who live in the streets.
-At Children of the Mekong, some of our projects are dedicated to street children or to foster homes in Asia.
+Children of the Mekong is a children’s charity and so we want to help children in need as much as possible.
+This is why some of our projects are dedicated to street children or to foster homes in Asia.
 Many children who are living in the slums need our help to survive and we need sponsors to help them.